Pandin-Pandin/spreadsheetmanagement/README.md

 The Admin Panel is responsible for user management and spreadsheet download.
 Key details include:

 - Administrators can create and delete user accounts.
-- It is possible to download spreadsheets created by users.
+- It is possible to download and see the spreadsheets created by users.

 ## How to Access This Project?